 Developing an inventive mindset at an early age is crucial to both pursuing and succeeding in a STEM career field.
-However, according to a 2017 study from the Equality of Opportunity Project, there exist large disparities in innovation rates by socioeconomic class, race and gender.
+However, according to a 2017 study, there exist large disparities in innovation rates across different demographic groups.4

 The primary variable that determines whether a child will grow up to be an inventor is if they are exposed to innovation at a young age.
-Low-income and minority families are much less likely to experience this exposure than white and or affluent families.
-Because of this, students who fall under these demographics are much less interested in STEM fields compared to their counterparts as they grow up.
+Some groups, including children from low-income families, are much less likely to experience this exposure.
+Because of this, students in these demographics are much less interested in STEM fields compared to their counterparts as they grow up.5

-- Children from high-income families are 10 times more likely to become inventors than children from low-income families. - White children are three times more likely to become inventors than African-American children. - 18 percent of patented inventors are female.
+In fact, children from high-income families are 10 times more likely to become inventors than children from low-income families.